typesupply/drawbotista/README.md

 ## API

-The API is currently focused on compatibility with DrawBot's static 2D image capabilities.
-PRs for more of the API is welcome.
+The API is currently focused on compatibility with DrawBot's static 2D image drawing capabilities.
+PRs for more of the API are welcome!

 ### Extra API: